emon-hossain7/Docs-of-JS-Libraries-Framework/JsonWebToken/README.md

-# Heroku Using Method And Example
+# Firebase Using Method And Example

 React Firebase Hooks provides a convenience listener for Firebase Auth's auth state.
 The hook wraps around the `auth.onAuthStateChange(...)` method to ensure that it is always up to date.